Learning Groups

 Parent Handbook

-Most CCs have a Parent Orientation Meeting before the first class where the coordinator will review the ethos and expectations for the classes, introduce the teachers and assistants, and field questions.
+Most CCs have a Parent Orientation Meeting before the first class, where the coordinator will review the ethos and expectations for the classes, introduce the teachers and assistants, and field questions.
 We expect that at least one parent of each family attends.
-Please note the Scheduled Dates of Classes in your agenda/calendar and plan to attend as each class is about a week’s worth of learning in a campus school.
+Please note the Scheduled Dates of Classes in your agenda/calendar and plan to attend, as each class is about a week’s worth of learning in a campus school.

 Instructors will be in touch with you about the following:

 Email is the primary method of communication with your Coordinator and the Instructors on-site.
 If your child is sick, please keep them home.
-If your child has symptoms caused by allergies, they are welcome to attend.
-Please connect with the teacher or coordinator if allergy symptoms are significant.If your child misses a class, please let their instructor AND the coordinator know ASAP and then be in touch with the instructor about what they missed.
+If your child has symptoms caused by allergies, please inform the teacher or campus lead.If your child misses a class, please let their instructor AND the coordinator know ASAP and then be in touch with the instructor about what they missed.
 It does matter to the instructor if there is a student missing, even in larger classes!

-Cancellation of Classes
+Cancellation of Classes:

 If there are extreme weather conditions or a closure is declared in the local School District, classes will be cancelled.
 I will notify you all by email with as much notice as possible.
-If classes are cancelled due to extreme weather there will be no make-up class!
+If classes are cancelled due to extreme weather, there will be no make-up class!

-CC Contact Information
+CC Contact Information:

 There will be the names, grades/subjects and email for each teacher provided.